aws-samples/aws-hpc-tutorials/content/09-hpc-kubernetes/09-cleanup.md

 eksctl delete cluster -f ~/environment/eks-hpc.yaml
 ```

 This command will delete the EKS cluster through AWS CloudFormation.
-It will take several minutes to complete.
+The process will take several minutes to complete.

 #### Conclusion